BYU-ITC-210/BYU-ITC-210.github.io/S25-Python.md

 ## Accessing REST APIs

-We’ll be using the Quotes REST API at [https://quotes.rest](https://quotes.rest)
+You can use the Quotes REST API at [https://quotes.rest](https://quotes.rest)

 ```
 >>> import requests